DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Experiments

 \textbf{MoE-specific Analysis. } We analyze the design of experts in DoReMi Layer and its load balancing.
 Table \ref{tab:N_performance} shows the impact of inserting DoReMi layers at different encoder stages.
 Specifically, \#1 inserts them at the final Block of stage 1, 3, and 5, totaling 3 insertion points; \#2 inserts them at the final Block of every stage, totaling 5 insertion points; \#3 inserts them at both the first and final Blocks of each stage, totaling 10 insertion points.
 Experimental results indicate that \#2 achieves the best performance, reaching a performance metric of 80.1\%.
 Insufficient insertion points (e.g., \#1) limit the model's ability to adequately capture hierarchical feature representations, while excessive insertions (e.g., \#3) may introduce redundancy.
 Table \ref{tab:moe_num} analyzes the effect of the number of experts in the Do branch.
 Experiments show that using 8 experts yields the best performance.
 Fewer experts (e.g., 4) limit model expressiveness, while more experts increase complexity, training instability, and overfitting risk.
 Table \ref{tab:load_balance} evaluates load balancing using the normalized standard deviation of expert activation counts, denoted as:

 where $\bar{c} = \frac{1}{K}\sum_{j=1}^{K}c_j $.
-In ``Native MoE'', 8 experts are configured with 2 experts fixed for activation, while our method employs EDA.
-Experimental results show that our method achieves a lower normalized standard deviation compared to ``Native MoE'', indicating that our mechanism distributes expert load more evenly, achieving superior load balancing performance and effectively improving computational efficiency and model stability.
+In ``Vanilla MoE'', 8 experts are configured with 2 experts fixed for activation, while our method employs EDA.
+Experimental results show that our method achieves a lower normalized standard deviation compared to ``Vanilla MoE'', indicating that our mechanism distributes expert load more evenly, achieving superior load balancing performance and effectively improving model stability.